 Freshwater Mussel Restoration in the Chesapeake Bay and Susquehanna River Watershed

 Freshwater mussels are important components of many aquatic ecosystems because of their filtering ability which improves water quality.
-One of the most important species of freshwater mussel in the Chesapeake Bay watershed is the Eastern elliptio (Elliptio complanata).
-Freshwater mussel abundance and distribution in the Susquehanna River basin is affected by the Conowingo Dam.
-The hydro-power operations at the Conowingo Dam limits the abundance and habitat of freshwater mussels (FERC study 3.16 and 3.19).
-Because the freshwater mussel life cycle requires a host-fish, in particular the American eel (Anguilla rostrata), the lack of migratory fish passage significantly restricts mussel reproduction.
+One of the most important species of freshwater mussel in the Chesapeake Bay watershed is the Eastern Elliptio (Elliptio complanata).
+Freshwater mussel abundance and distribution in the Susquehanna River basin is affected by Conowingo Dam.
+The hydro-power operations at Conowingo Dam limit the abundance and habitat of freshwater mussels (FERC study 3.16 and 3.19).
+Because the freshwater mussel life cycle requires a host-fish, in particular the American eel (Anguilla rostrata) for Eastern Elliptio, the lack of migratory fish passage significantly restricts mussel reproduction.
 Consequently, freshwater mussel species have experienced a reduced geographic range and a decreased presence in the watershed.
-Because of the impact to mussels from Conowingo Dam, the restoration of mussels is a key part of the Settlement Agreement (Conowingo Settlement) between the Maryland Department of Environment (MDE) and Constellation Energy Generation LLC.
+Because of the continued impact to mussels from operation of Conowingo Dam, the restoration of mussels is a key part of the Settlement Agreement (Conowingo Settlement) between the Maryland Department of Environment (MDE) and Constellation Energy Generation LLC.

 Restoring Freshwater mussel communities to improve water quality